racerpeter/changestream/README.md

 ## Contributing

 ### Testing

-Changestream is 100% unit and integration tested, with end-to-end testing in [CircleCI](https://circleci.com/gh/mavenlink/change-stream) with MySQL and Amazon SNS.
+Changestream is 100% unit and integration tested, with end-to-end testing on [CircleCI](https://circleci.com/gh/mavenlink/change-stream) with MySQL and Amazon SNS.

-### Mysql Test Config
+#### Mysql Test Config

 In order to run tests locally you need to configure `test.conf` with a working MySQL connection configuration.

 Make sure that your test user has permissions to create and drop databases and tables.
 By default, Changestream uses the `changestream_test` table for tests.

-### AWS Test Config
+#### AWS Test Config

 To run the integration tests, as well as the unit tests on the `SqsActor` and `SnsActor`, you also need to ensure that you have configured your
 AWS tokens to be available from the environment, and that your AWS tokens have access to create and add messages to queues (SQS) and create and publish to topics (SNS).